 Serve with rice and salad.

-Roasted Chicken with Sumac and Lemon- a flavorful chicken recipe with roots in Middle Eastern Cuisine, deliciously tangy and earthy.
+Roasted Sumac Chicken with Meyer Lemons- a flavorful chicken recipe with roots in Middle Eastern Cuisine, deliciously tangy and earthy.

 - Prep Time: 20 mins